-In 1982, a German-Canadian businessman by the name of Martin Mayer founded a community choir in the country hamlet of Achill, near Alliston, Ontario.
+In 1982, a German-Canadian businessman by the name of Martin Mayer founded our community choir in the hamlet of Achill in Hockley Valley, Ontario.
 Interestingly, some of the first settlers in this hamlet actually hailed from Achill Island in Ireland.
+His goal was to bring quality choral music to his community.

 Sadly, Martin Mayer passed away in 1996, but his legacy lives on while his wife, Luitgard, an alto member until a few years ago, still attends Achill concerts when she can.